AndrewTweddle/fpinscala/README.md

 7. In 4.7, "(_)" didn't work for an identity map.
 I thought it would be necessary to specify the type of the parameter.
 But "(x => x)" would have worked.
 8. Always consider whether a solution could cause a stack overflow.
 If so, look for a tail recursive solution.
 9. Consider whether using a non-shared mutable variable (i.e. internal to the function) can improve performance.
 See Stream.toListFast in the model answer.
+10. Make a method final to allow it to be made tail recursive.
+See Stream.drop in the model answer.
+11. When two case clauses have the same right hand side, consider whether the matches can be re-ordered to collapse them into one.
+See the model answer for Stream.drop() which does this.

 ## Thoughts